Sprinklr Insights

 Example: Standard Chartered Bank utilized social listening and sentiment analysis to examine customer spending habits, financial needs and emotional reactions to content across digital channels.
 These insights enabled marketing teams to fine-tune strategies and retarget customers based on demonstrated behaviors and preferences.
 Within four years, the bank handled one million customer engagements with social care interactions growing tenfold year-over-year.

-The real ROI of enterprise feedback management
+What is the real ROI of enterprise feedback management

 Executives invest in managing enterprise feedback because it drives key metrics, including customer retention, satisfaction, revenue growth, and cost-to-serve.
 When feedback is unified and routed into action, the outcomes show up directly in business KPIs.